wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 Duplicate that folder within the `/exercises` root and rename it to `79 - Currency Module Refactor`.
 Within that folder let's get rid of the `money-FINISHED.js` file.

-Let's start by opening up the `index.html` and adding a `type="module"` on our existing script source tag.
+Open `index.html` and add a `type="module"` to the script tag.

-Now `money.js` is our entry point.
+`money.js` will be our javascript entry pointt.

-Let's take a look at what we are working with.
+Before we start refactoring, let's take a look at the code we are working with. 👇

 ```js
 const fromSelect = document.querySelector('[name="from_currency"]');